Students are required to maintain a 3.0 GPA for the MPA and MA Global Affairs, and a 2.75 for MAS, MSSA and MCHSA.

-Students whose GPA falls below a 3.0 or who receive a “C” or lower will be placed on academic probation.
+Students whose GPA falls below the required average or who receive a “C” or lower will be placed on academic probation.

 Probation is listed on the student’s record.
-A “hold” is placed on the student account until the probation is released, preventing the student from registering for future terms without permission from an academic advisor.
+A “hold” is placed on the student account until the probation is released, which prevents the student from registering for future terms without permission from an academic advisor.

 Students who receive two “C”s or lower will be dismissed from the program.

 Any grade lower than a “C” is a failing grade.
-The failing grade is calculated into the student’s GPA and no credits are counted towards graduation.
+The failing grade is included in the calculations for the student’s GPA, and no credits are counted towards graduation.
 If a failed course is a required course, it must be retaken and passed with a grade of B or better.

 Admission on Probation